dzianisv/dzianisv.github.io/README.md

-# About Me
+# 👨‍💻 About Me
-Hello, I am a Software Engineer with a passion for Networking, Machine Learning and Decentralized Distributed Systems (including Blockchains and DeFi).
+👋, I am a Software Engineer with a passion for Networking, Machine Learning and Decentralized Distributed Systems (including Blockchains and DeFi).
 You will find my posts and projects here on Github.

-# Blogposts
+# 📄 Blogposts
 - [Development](notes/Development/README.md)
 - [Blockchain](notes/blockchain/README.md)
 - [Trading Bots](notes/TradingBot/README.md)